Auroratide/md-reactor/README.md

 **md-reactor** is a utility library for parsing and rendering **markdown** in **React** applications.
 Hence the name!

-By the way, this very README file is used for end-to-end testing the library!

 # Usage

 In **md-reactor**, there is **parsing** and **rendering**.
 The Parser takes as input a string containing markdown and converts it into an object representation of the document.
 The Renderer is a React component that takes that object representation and converts it into the appropriate components to show on a web page.